Bard-Gaming/Minecraft-Script/documentation/custom-installations.md

 _Note: The ``%*`` here represents the arguments that follow the keyword._

 Now, all that's left to do is to add the file to the ``path`` environment variable.
-This can be done by first opening the System Properties video (You can either search for "Environment Variables" or go to ``Settings > System > About > Advanced System Settings``).
+This can be done by first opening the System Properties settings (You can either search for "Environment Variables" or go to ``Settings > System > About > Advanced System Settings``).
 Once you've reached this point, click on ``Environment Variables`` (shown in image below).